bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 *We prepared an example for this API, please check out: https://github.com/binance-chain/js-eth-personal-sign-examples for more detail*

-Like `eth_sign` enable dapp to verify a user has control over an ethereum address by signing an arbitrary message.
-We provide this method for dapp developers to request the signature of arbitrary messages for Beacon Chain (BC) and Binance Smart Chain (BSC).
+Like `eth_sign` enable dApp to verify a user has control over an ethereum address by signing an arbitrary message.
+We provide this method for dApp developers to request the signature of arbitrary messages for Beacon Chain (BC) and BNB Smart Chain (BSC).

-If `address` parameter is a Beacon Chain address (start with `bnb` or `tbnb`), we will simply **calculate sha256 hash of the message** and let user sign the hash with his Beacon Chain address' private key.
+If `address` parameter is a Beacon Chain address (start with `bnb` or `tbnb`), we will simply **calculate sha256 hash of the message** and let the user sign the hash with their BNB Beacon Chain address' private key.
 Note: Beacon Chain uses the same elliptic curve (`secp256k1`) as Ethereum.

-If `address` parameter is a binance smart chain address (start with `0x`), the message would be hashed in the same way with [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign).
+If `address` parameter is a BNB Smart Chain address (start with `0x`), the message would be hashed in the same way as with [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign).

 The returned `publicKey` would be a compressed encoded format (a hex string encoded 33 bytes starting with "0x02", "0x03") for Beacon Chain.
 And uncompressed encoded format (a hex string encoded 65 bytes starting with "0x04").

 The returned `signature` would be bytes encoded in hex string starting with `0x`.
 For BinanceChain, its r,s catenated 64 bytes in total.
-For Binance Smart Chain, like `eth_sign`, its r, s catenated 64 bytes and a recover byte in the end.
+For BNB Smart Chain, like `eth_sign`, its r, s catenated 64 bytes and a recover byte in the end.

 !!! warning

-    DApp developers should verify whether the returned public key can be converted into the address user claimed in addition to an ECDSA signature verification.
-Because any plugin can inject the same object `BinanceChain` as BNB Chain Wallet.
+    dApp developers should verify whether the returned public key can be converted into the address user claimed in addition to an ECDSA signature verification because any plugin can inject the same object `BinanceChain` as BNB Chain Wallet.

 ### BinanceChain.switchNetwork(networkId: string): Promise<{networkId: string}>

-As BNB Chain Wallet natively supports Beacon Chain and Binance Smart Chain which are heterogeneous blockchains run in parallel.
+As BNB Chain Wallet natively supports Beacon Chain and BNB Smart Chain which are heterogeneous blockchains run in parallel.
 APIs would be different in any situation.
 (We would open APIs for Beacon Chain very soon).

-Developers could judge which network is selected by user currently via `BinanceChain.chainId` or listening to the `chainChanged` event via `BinanceChain.on('chainChanged', callback)`.
+Developers could judge which network is selected by users currently via `BinanceChain.chainId` or listening to the `chainChanged` event via `BinanceChain.on('chainChanged', callback)`.

-To request for network switching, developers could invoke this API with `bbc-mainnet` (Beacon Chain Main Network), `bsc-mainnet` (Binance Smart Chain Main Network), `bbc-testnet` (Beacon Chain Test Network), `bsc-testnet` (Binance Smart Chain Test Network) to prompt user to agree on network switching.
+To request for network switching, developers could invoke this API with `bbc-mainnet` (Beacon Chain Main Network), `bsc-mainnet` (BNB Smart Chain Main Network), `bbc-testnet` (Beacon Chain Test Network), `bsc-testnet` (BNB Smart Chain Test Network) to prompt user to agree on network switching.

 ### BinanceChain.requestAccounts()